HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/legal-ethical.md

   - data collection and use
   - identity theft
   - lack of transparency in the event of a cyber security incident

+**Key Skills:**

+- identify and discuss possible legal and ethical consequences of ineffective data and information security strategies

 *Study design key knowledge and key skills are taken verbatim from the VCE Applied Computing Study Design 2025-2028.*
 **© Victorian Curriculum and Assessment Authority.
 For current versions and related content visit [www.vcaa.vic.edu.au](https://www.vcaa.vic.edu.au)**